 Estate Planning for Young People

-Chances are that most people do not start thinking about until they are in their 40s and 50s.
+Chances are that most people do not start thinking about estate planning until they are in their 40s and 50s.
 After all, by the age of 50, the average American has acquired or is close to acquiring his or her maximum net wealth and is reaching an age when medical issues are starting to become known.
-Creating an estate plan, including a will, health care directive, and potentially various trusts, is a are necessary step.
+Creating an estate plan, including a will, health care directive, and potentially various trusts, is a necessary step.
 But what about young people?
 Do people in their 20s, 30s, or 40s need to think about the future and protecting the wealth they are accumulating?
 The short answer is yes.

 Real Property and Assets